Skip to main content

 • File Path: point to the CSV file that you have previously uploaded to the DAM.

-• Configure the number of rows for pagination.
+• Number of rows for pagination: Configure the number of rows for pagination.

-• Select columns to be sorted in Ascending Order.
+• Select Columns to be sorted Ascending Order: Select a column to be sorted in Ascending order, if needed.

-• Select columns to be sorted in Descending Order.
+• Select Columns to be sorted Descending Order: Select a column to be sorted in Descending order, if needed.

 • Column Name: Dropdown that contains a list of the loaded CSV file's column headings.
 Select the column you want to filter the table by.